Take the Challenge! Gospel of John - 21 Day Bible Reading Plan

 Now, there is another way.
 Our different Bible Reading Plans takes into account the great number of people who do not have a strong background in the word of God.
 Or if you are like me, might not enjoy reading as much as some do or you are not a strong reader.
 After you feel comfortable at this level, then you can go on to the next level of Bible reading plans.
 We have a number of choices to fit each individual here or www.questionsgod.com/70-bible-reading-plans.htm.

-We have created a special series of Bible Reading Study Guides to go along with your daily reading and prayer here.
+We have created a special series of Bible Reading Study Methods here.

 Again Congratulations!
 Way to Go on Finishing!